-Amazon Elastic Container Service for Kubernetes, or Amazon EKS, is a hosted Kubernetes platform that is managed by AWS.
+Amazon Elastic Kubernetes Service, or Amazon EKS, is a hosted Kubernetes platform that is managed by AWS.
 Put another way, EKS is Kubernetes-as-a-service, with AWS hosting and managing the infrastructure needed to make your cluster highly available across multiple availability zones.
 EKS is distinct from Amazon Elastic Container Service (ECS), which is Amazon’s proprietary container orchestration service for running and managing Docker containers.
 For more information on ECS, see our monitoring guide.

 Amazon EKS offers combined benefits of working with Kubernetes and AWS.
 EKS is certified Kubernetes conformant, meaning that any applications that run on native Kubernetes will run on EKS without modifications.
 And you can manage your cluster and the applications running on it with

 kubectl, the standard Kubernetes command line tool.
-Plus, EKS integrates with and relies on a variety of AWS services, including VPC for network isolation, ELB for load balancing, EBS for persistent storage, and of course EC2 for provisioning host VMs, or nodes.
+Plus, EKS integrates with and relies on a variety of AWS services, including VPC for network isolation, ELB for load balancing, EBS for persistent storage, and EC2 or AWS Fargate for provisioning compute resources.

 Monitoring your EKS cluster is important for ensuring that the applications running on it are performing properly.
 It will also surface resource bottlenecks and reveal whether your cluster has adequate capacity for launching new applications or scaling up existing ones when necessary.
 In this post, we’ll dive into key metrics that will help you monitor the health and performance of your EKS cluster.
+Note that we will focus on EC2-based EKS rather than EKS on AWS Fargate in this guide.
 We will look at the following categories of metrics: